s0/changests-action-tests/README.md

     commit: string;
   };
   /**
-   * The root of the repository.
+   * Don't require {@link cwd} to be the root of the repository,
+   * and use it as a starting point to recursively search for the `.git`
+   * directory in parent directories.
    *
-   * When unspecified, the root of the repository will be found by recursively
-   * searching for the `.git` directory from the current working directory.
+   * @default true
    */
-  repoDirectory?: string;
-  /**
-   * The starting directory to recurse from when detecting changed files.
-   *
-   * Useful for monorepos where you want to add files from a specific directory only.
-   *
-   * Defaults to resolved value of {@link repoDirectory},
-   * which will add all changed files in the repository.
-   */
-  addFromDirectory?: string;
+  recursivelyFindRoot?: boolean;
   /**
    * An optional function that can be used to filter which files are included
    * in the commit.
 True should be returned for files that should be included.